russellballestrini/k8s-states/README.rst

 Kubernetes on AWS with `Botoform <http://botoform.com>`_ and SaltStack

 This project and guide provides automation for standing up a Kubernetes cluster on AWS using `Botoform <http://botoform.com>`_ and SaltStack.
+Once the Kubernetes cluster is online, we will use it to deploy a Selenium Grid cluster.

 .. contents::